 Each level has a certain number of bananas that you are required to collect.
 Once that is done, the level is completed and you receive a certain number of stars based on your performance.
-Three stars is the maximum though.
+Three stars are the maximum though.

 As you get more used to the game, you will be able to give solutions to coding problems more effectively so that you can get three stars more often.

-There are up to 400 levels and they are displayed on the Code Monkey’s world map.
+There are up to 400 levels and they are displayed on Code Monkey’s world map.
 Past levels can be replayed but you must unlock all the levels one by one.